epfml/disco/docs/PRIVACY.md

 ## Secure aggregation through MPC

-Disco protects the clients' data from inference attacks based on the model updates shared by the clients, by ensuring that an individual client's model update is never revealed.
+DISCO protects the clients' data from inference attacks based on the model updates shared by the clients, by ensuring that an individual client's model update is never revealed.
 This is achieved by secure update aggregation, where multiple clients use secure multiparty computation (MPC) to jointly compute the sum of their model updates without revealing the summands.

-In DisCo, we rely on secure aggregation of models / model updates, in each communication round, in order to fully protect the privacy of each user.
+In DISCO, we rely on secure aggregation of models / model updates, in each communication round, in order to fully protect the privacy of each user.

 ### Concept: Private data - Public model